Skip to main content

 What is Physical Presence Test?

-IRS test requiring 330 full days of physical presence in a foreign country during a 12-month period to qualify for the Foreign Earned Income Exclusion.
+The Physical Presence Test requires 330 full days in a foreign country during any 12-month period to qualify for the FEIE — a single miscounted day can disqualify your entire exclusion.

 Definition